 Which should I choose?

 The choice between a native and a recombinant antigen will be dictated by the intended downstream application.
 If a researcher is developing an immunodiagnostic test, a native antigen may be considered more suitable.
-This is because it will share similar properties with the same antigen in clinical samples.
-Resulting in a higher likelihood of detection of the molecule in the test samples.
-However, since native antigens are sourced from biological raw material, supply has the potential to become a limiting factor.
-This is especially true for the product that have reaches commercialisation.
+This is because it will share similar properties with the same antigen in clinical samples, making detection of the molecule in test samples more likely.
+However, since native antigens are sourced from biological raw material, supply has the potential to become a limiting factor, especially once the product reaches commercialisation.

-For positive control testing in laboratory test such as Western blot or ELISA, a recombinant antigen is often employed.
-While these may exhibit key structural differences to the native protein, they are often considerably cheaper.
-Moreover, they offer the potential for better standardisation, and perform the necessary function in these assay formats.
+If a researcher requires a positive control for an application such as Western blot or ELISA, a recombinant antigen is often employed.
+While these may exhibit key structural differences to the native protein, they are often considerably cheaper, offer the potential for better standardisation, and perform the necessary function in these assay formats.
 Encouragingly, with recent advances in protein engineering, recombinant antigens can now better mimic their native equivalents.

 Where can I source them?